ccaiafa/Parallel_LiFE/README.md

 For clarity, we have included a Matlab version of these two functions inside the folder \mexfiles\ with the names 'Mtransp_times_b' and 'M_times_w'.
 Please take a look into these very short codes.
 Note that both functions are reduced to simple forloops.

 ## Purpose of the repository:
-To allow code developers to reduce the computation time of this task by using parallel implementation.
+To allow code developers to reduce the computation time of this task by using a parallel implementation.

 ## Instructions to run this code